cloudify-cosmo/docs.getcloudify.org/content/working_with/manager/insights-widget.md

 ### Insights Manager Agent Installation

-To install Insights, you must install the AMQP Middleware that lets the service access the Cloudify backend and import the widget to the Cloudify UI.
+To install Insights, you must install the AMQP Middleware that lets the service access the Cloudify backend and import the widget to the Cloudify Console.

 1. Install the Insights AMQP Middleware:
     1. Download and unzip the Insights widget from: [https://github.com/mistio/Cloudify-UI-Widget-boilerplate/releases](https://github.com/mistio/Cloudify-UI-Widget-boilerplate/releases)